Rafael Radi

-Rafael Radi is an Uruguayan biochemist and biomedical scientist that has extensively worked to elucidate molecular mechanisms by which free radicals, oxidants and nitric oxide participate in human pathologies.
-In particular, he has made relevant contributions to unravel how the signal transducing free radical nitric oxide can evolve into toxic species via the formation of secondary nitric oxide-derived oxidants.
+Rafael Radi is a Uruguayan biochemist and biomedical scientist who has extensively worked to elucidate molecular mechanisms by which free radicals, oxidants and nitric oxide participate in human pathologies.
+In particular, he has made relevant contributions to unravelling how the signal transducing free radical nitric oxide can evolve into toxic species via the formation of secondary nitric oxide-derived oxidants.
 His work has characterized reactions of oxidizing species with biological targets, the role of mitochondrial dysfunction is the alterations of cellular redox homeostasis and the impact of these biochemical processes in disease states.
-He has studied the actions of synthetic compounds in redox-based therapeutics, including in cardiovascular and neurodegenerative diseases.
-This work has also contributed to understand the redox biology of host cell interactions with intracellular pathogens and the impact in the control of infectious diseases.
+He has studied the actions of synthetic compounds in redox-based therapeutics, including cardiovascular and neurodegenerative diseases.
+This work has also contributed to understanding the redox biology of host cell interactions with intracellular pathogens and the impact in the control of infectious diseases.
 His seminal paper related to the biochemical actions of peroxynitrite, a potent oxidant and nucleophile formed secondary to the diffusion-controlled reaction of nitric oxide with superoxide radicals together with Joe S. Beckman, Kent Bush and Bruce A. Freeman in 1991 has been selected as a JBC Classics due to its influence in the field.

 Radi is currently Professor and Chairman at the Departamento de Bioquímica, Facultad de Medicina and Director of Centro de Investigaciones Biomédicas (CEINBIO) at Universidad de la República, Montevideo, Uruguay.
 He is categorized at the highest level of the National Research System of Uruguay.

 Academic career

-Radi started studies at Universidad de la República in 1981 and became an MD (General Medicine) in 1988 and PhD (Biochemistry) in 1991.
+Radi started studies at Universidad de la República in 1981 and became an MD (general medicine) in 1988 and PhD (biochemistry) in 1991.
 He performed postdoctoral studies at the University of Alabama at Birmingham.
-Upon his return to Uruguay, he became tenured in the Departamento de Bioquímica, Facultad de Medicina, Universidad de la República, Montevideo, Uruguay and evolved through all the academic positions until becoming Professor and Chairman in 2006.
-In 2004 he founded the Centro de Investigaciones Biomédicas (CEINBIO) at Universidad de la República, being his Director.
+Upon his return to Uruguay, he became tenured in the Departamento de Bioquímica, Facultad de Medicina, Universidad de la República, Montevideo, Uruguay and evolved through all the academic positions until becoming professor and chairman in 2006.
+In 2004 he founded the Centro de Investigaciones Biomédicas (CEINBIO) at Universidad de la República, being its director.
 He has adjunct appointments at the Universidad de Buenos Aires, University of Alabama at Birmingham, University of Pittsburgh and Vanderbilt University.
 He has extensively visited and lectured at universities and research centers worldwide and has been scientific advisor of several research institutions.
 He has trained over 30 PhDs and MD.
 PhDs in Uruguay.

 In April 2020, Radi was appointed a member of the GACH, an advisory committee created by President Luis Lacalle Pou to define methods and studies to advise the government regarding the COVID-19 pandemic in Uruguay.
-He shared the group with Fernando Paganini, the mathematician, electrical engineer, and academic from the Latin American Academy of Sciences; and Dr. Henry Cohen, President of the National Academy of Medicine and awarded as a Master by the World Gastroenterology Organisation in 2019.
+He shared the group with Fernando Paganini, the mathematician, electrical engineer, and academic from the Latin American Academy of Sciences; and Dr. Henry Cohen Engelman, president of the National Academy of Medicine and awarded as a Master by the World Gastroenterology Organisation in 2019.